Writing an Argumentative Essay: How to Convince Your Readers Wittily

 We insist that you stick to the one-ides-one-paragraph rule to avoid mixing ideas.
 Then every claim should be backed with proper evidence.
 The evidence should convince your readers.

-By default, three body paragraphs are enough, unless it is a long-form argumentative research paper or term paper.
-Also, do not force the points to fit, let the argumentative essay points flow.
+By default, three body paragraphs are enough unless it is a long-form argumentative research paper or term paper.
+Also, do not force the points to fit; let the argumentative essay points flow.

 Step 6: Carefully Craft the Conclusion